 Infrastructure Basic services necessary for development to take place, for example, roads, electricity, sewerage, water, education and health facilities.
 Landscape A tool to identify and understand the factors that give character to Character the landscape and to help inform policy and decisions about how Assessment the landscape may change in the future.
 Listed Building A building or other structure of Special Architectural or Historic Interest.
 The grades of listing are grade I, II or II.
 Local The old-style portfolio or folder of Development Plan Documents Development and Area Action Plans which collectively set out the Spatial Framework Planning Strategy for a Local Planning Authority area.
 Local Plans (LDF) have now replaced the Local Development Framework.
 Local List A list of buildings identified for their local historic, architectural or cultural contribution to the character of an area.
-The Local List is compiled and adopted by the Local Planning Authority Local Nature Area designated under the National Parks and Access to the Reserve(LNR) Countryside Act (1949) as being of particular importance to nature conservation and where public understanding of nature conservation issues is encouraged.
+The Local List is compiled and adopted by the Local Planning Authority Local Nature Area designated under the National Parks and Access to the Reserve(LNR) Countryside Act (1949) as being of particular importance to nature , , conservation and where public understanding of nature conservation issues is encouraged.
 Local Plan The plan for the future development of the local area, drawn up by the local planning authority in consultation with the community.
 In law this is described as the development plan documents adopted under the Planning and Compulsory Purchase Act 2004.
 Current core strategies or other planning policies which under the regulations would be considered to be development plan documents, form part of the Local Plan.
 The term includes old policies which have been saved under the 2004 Act.
-Local Planning The Local Government body responsible for formulating Planning Authority(LPA) Policies in an area, controlling development through determining planning applications and taking enforcement action when necessary.
+Local Planning The Local Government body responsible for formulating Planning Authority(LPA) Policies in an area, controlling development through determining Addioncy(E) A) planning applications and taking enforcement action when necessary.
 This is either a District Council, Unitary Authority, Metropolitan Council or National Park Authority.
 Material A matter that should be taken into account in deciding on a Consideration planning application or on an appeal against a planning decision.
 Mixed Use (or Provision of a mix of complementary uses, such as residential, Mixed-Use community and leisure use, on a site or within a particular area.
-Development) The protection, management and promotion of wildlife habitat for Nature the benefit of wild species, as well as the communities that use and Conservation enjoy them.
-National An area designated by Natural England to protect and conserve Nature nationally important areas of wildlife habitat and geological Reserve(NNR) formations and to promote scientific research.
+Development) community and leisure use, on a site of within a particular area.
+Development The protection, management and promotion of wildlife habitat for Nature The protection, management and promotion of wildlife habitat for Conservation the benefit of wild species, as well as the communities that use and National enjoy them.
+Nature An area designated by Natural England to protect and conserve nationally important areas of wildlife habitat and geological Reserve(NNR) formations and to promote scientific research.
 National The NPPF forms the national planning policies that Local Planning Planning Policy Authorities need to take into account when drawing up their Local Framework Plan and other documents and making decisions on planning